 “Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
 Texas requires LPCs to complete 3,000 hours of supervision in a minimum of 18 months, with at least 1,500 hours of client contact under the direction of an approved supervisor.

-Tennessee LPC licensure requires a passing score on the National Counselor Examination for Licensure and Certification and the Texas Jurisprudence Exam.
+Texas LPC licensure requires a passing score on the National Counselor Examination for Licensure and Certification and the Texas Jurisprudence Exam.

 National Counselor Examination for Licensure and Certification (NCE)

 The NCE is a 200-question, multiple-choice examination administered by the National Board for Certified Counselors.
 It assesses knowledge, skills, and abilities in effective counseling services.